Diagnostic Imaging (Radiology, X-ray)

 Due to the coronavirus outbreak we are no longer able to offer a walk-in service for X-ray examinations.
 For appointments at Weymouth, Bridport, Blandford or Dorchester all patients must ring the central X-ray appointments line on 01305 254462.

 We now have a central booking line for all GP patients requiring an X-ray.
-If you have been referred for an X-ray by your GP please wait 24 to 48 hours before phoning to book an appointment.
+If you have been referred for an X-ray by your GP please wait 48 hours before phoning to book an appointment.
 This will allow us time to receive and process your request ready for an appointment to be booked.
 Our X-ray direct booking telephone number is 01305 254462.
 Thank you for your patience at this time.

 The DCHFT Radiology Department (also known as the Radiology and X-ray Department) is one of the major diagnostic departments at the hospital.

 It has a large team of dedicated and experienced radiologists, radiographers, sonographers, nurses, radiology assistants, friendly support and administration staff and state-of-the-art machinery, working together to provide you with the very best of imaging services.

 The department is split into two different units within the hospital.